swcarpentry/shell-novice/CONTRIBUTING.md

 ### Using GitHub

-If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).
+If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
 In brief, we use [GitHub flow][github-flow] to manage changes:

 1. Create a new branch in your desktop copy of this repository for each